fillmula/jsonclasses-docs/docs/api-doucumentation/types-modifiers.md

 ```

 #### ceil
-Return the ceiling of the value of field i.e., the largest integer not greater than the value of field.
+The ceiled value of a number value.

 #### Examples
 ```python